tma02/calico/thunderstore/README.md

 This brings a few QoL features to lobbies:
 * Lobby IDs - unique to each lobby and cannot be spoofed.
   * A new button in the Esc menu lets you see and copy this ID.
   * Other players with Calico installed can join with this ID.
 * Join/leave messages only appear for users who are not blocked.
   * Works with LobbyLifeguard!
+However, if you are hosting, you may still see one join message for users who are only on your LobbyLifeguard banlist and not on your vanilla blocklist.
+Join messages after this should be hidden.
 * Sort by player count option at the main menu.
+* Fixes the lobby list to actually show ~1,000 lobbies.

 Files modified: